 How to Make Sausage & Apple Stuffing

 3. Add the next several ingredients: Once the sausage begins to brown, stir the butter, celery, onion, apple, sage, and rosemary into the skillet.
-Cook until the vegetables are soft and the sausage is fully cooked, about 5 minutes.
+Cook until the vegetables are soft and the sausage is fully cooked.
 Season with salt and pepper.

-4. Assemble: Remove the pan from the heat and stir in the broth and beaten egg.
-Add the stuffing mix and stir to combine, then transfer the mixture to the prepared baking dish.
+4. Assemble: Remove the pan from the heat, and stir in the broth and beaten egg.
+Add the stuffing mix, and stir again to combine.
+Transfer the mixture to the prepared baking dish.

-5. Bake: Cover the dish with foil and bake for 15 minutes, then remove the foil and bake for 15 to 20 minutes more, or until cooked through and golden brown on top.
+5. Bake: Cover the dish with foil, and bake for 15 minutes.
+Then, remove the foil, and continue to bake for 15 to 20 minutes more, or until the stuffing is cooked through and golden brown on top.

 How to Store Sausage & Apple Stuffing